constellationz/gamebuilder/README.md

 ## Attribution

-`namatchi/gamebuilder` is licensed under the MIT license.
+`namatchi/gamebuilder` is licensed under the ISC license.